History of Czech civilian firearms possession: Communist gun ban

 Ministry of Interior issued in June 1962 a secret guidance no. 34/1962 which specified conditions under which the police chiefs may have issued a license in accordance with the 1949 enactment.
 License to possess and carry short firearms may have been issued to named categories of persons (members of government, deputies, party functionaries, communist people's militia members, procurators, judges, etc.).
 Permit to possess and carry a long hunting rifle may have been issued only to "certified and reliable persons devoted to the socialist system".
 Referencing the secret guidance while issuing or denying the license was strictly forbidden.

 A new Firearms Act was adopted in 1983 as No. 147/1983.
 License remained may issue subject to consideration whether "public interest" does not prevent firearms possession by the given person.
 Apart from other formalities, the applicant needed to present also a declaration from their employer.
 Licenses were now available for sport shooting purposes, whereby the applicant needed to present recommendation of a local sport shooting society (which was run by the party).
 For the first time, the applicant also needed to be cleared by his general practitioner.
 Licenses were issued for a period of 3 years subject to renewal.
 Similarly as before, the enactment was accompanied by secret guidance of the Ministry of Interior No. 5/1984.
 The guidance again limited access to firearms to selected classes, mainly Communist Party members.
 Newly, sport shooters that achieved required performance bracket could also obtain license.
 Possession of hunting shotguns was less restrictive.

 Modern era

 1990–1995

 Czech gun license issued in 2018.
 Note the letters A-B-E, i.e. license was issued for purposes of firearms collection, sport shooting and protection (concealed carry).
-A separate "registration card" of similar size is then issued for each firearm.
+A separate "registration card" of similar size was then issued for each firearm.

 Following the Velvet Revolution, an amendment act No. 49/1990 Coll. was adopted.
 Under the new law, any person older than 18, with clean criminal record, physically and mentally sound that did not pose threat of misuse of the firearm could have license issued.
 License may have been issued for purpose of hunting, sport shooting, exercise of profession and in special cases also for protection (concealed carry).
 Newly, denial of license could be challenged in court.

 Even though the law remained may issue, practice of issuing licenses became permissive due to abolishment of communist secret police directive that previously included detailed gun restriction rules.